 - 1. Initiate investigations and develop FWA cases for future action. - 2.
-Follow up appropriately on program integrity leads from BMS. - 3.
+Follow up appropriately on program integrity leads from the Department. - 3.
 Execute and respond to requests for information (RFIs) from the MFCU, including MFCU data requests. - 4.
-Execute and respond to RFIs from BMS, or other State actors. - 5.
-Act as the point of contact for program integrity deconfliction.

-6. Participate in West Virginia-based training, task forces, and other relevant meetings.
+Execute and respond to RFIs from the Department, or other State actors. - 5.
+Act as the point of contact for program integrity deconfliction. - 6.
+Participate in West Virginia-based training, task forces, and other relevant meetings.